AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \label{sec:ut-complexity}

 UT has two primary methods of scaling: reflection and dapp-chains.
 Reflection is novel.
 Dapp-chains are similar to many of the scaling ideas proposed for other networks (Polkadot, Eth2, etc), though there are fewer restrictions on dapp-chains in UT compared to other designs.
 Additionally, dapp-chains in UT are hosted by the simplex.
-This provides additional security compared to 'naked' PoS chains without sacrificing any of their other developments (e.g. finality), and provides greater capacity than a single host-chain.
+This provides additional security compared to 'naked' PoS chains without sacrificing any of their other developments (e.g., finality), and provides greater capacity than a single host-chain.

 A common method of sharding is to *nest* blockchains.
 For example, Ethereum 2 has a root-chain called *The Beacon Chain*.